huz4f/huz4f/content/Blogs/choice.md

 We search for the next high.

-Even during my early teens, I had glimpses of this strange awareness: \
-**chasing something with the hope it will change how you feel inside is the most elaborate illusion of all**.
+Even during my early teens, I had glimpses of this strange awareness that ***chasing something with the hope it will change how you feel inside is the most elaborate illusion of all***.
 And it’s strange — i’ve gotten almost everything i’ve ever wanted.
 And yet, i’ve never been able to fully hold it.
 Just teaching me the absurdity of it all.

 Maybe it's just